 Through a career in dietetics, you can help people apply the principles of nutrition to their everyday lives so they can live a better, healthier life.

-Dietitians who work in clinical dietetics assess, education and counsel individuals to help manage or prevent medical conditions.
+Dietitians who work in clinical dietetics assess, educate and counsel individuals to help manage or prevent medical conditions.
 They can also manage large food service departments or provide nutrition services to the community.
 The median annual salary for dietitians is about $53,250, according to the U.S. Bureau of Labor Statistics.

 To become a dietitian you must earn a bachelor’s degree in dietetics and pass the Registration Examination for Dietitians.
 As a dietitian, you may counsel people to help them manage obesity, diabetes, heart disease, eating disorders or other conditions requiring a modified diet, manage a large food service operation, or provide nutrition services to the community.
 You could work for organizations such as:

 - food product corporations

 - nonprofit or social service agencies

 You also could be self-employed with a private practice.
 If you’re interested in private practice, you may want to consider a business or entrepreneurship minor at Mount Mary.